Samurai in Japanese literature: The 47 rōnin

 To prevent warfare, the shogunate's law of sankin-kōtai (alternate attendance) required all daimyōs to spend every other year in the capitol of Edo as hostages.
 While in Edo, Lord Asano was chosen to host a very important Imperial envoy during the holidays.
 Because he was from the countryside he wasn't accustomed to the manners required for such a fancy ceremony.
 The Tokugawa shōgun's master of ceremonies, Lord Kira Kozukenosuke was appointed to teach Asano the required etiquette.
 Although it was his job to do so, Lord Kira demanded a bribe of Asano.
 Asano refused to pay the bribe, offering only a token gift.
 Kira refused to teach Asano the correct manners and so he made embarrassing mistakes during the ceremony.
 Lord Kira began taunting Asano's mistakes and so Lord Asano lashed out with his short sword, injuring Kira.

 The drawing of a sword inside Edo castle was a capital offense and so Asano was ordered to commit seppuku.
 Asano's bodyguards rushed home with the bad news, covering more than 425 miles in five days.

 Asano's men later learned that Kira had survived the attack.
 A member of a powerful family, Kira had surveillance placed on Lord Asano's followers.

 The leaders of the Akō Domain met to discuss their options.
 "They discussed siege, capitulation, vengeance and self-immolation."
 The Bakufu (military government) ordered that Asano's han (domain) be forfeit to the shogunate.
-"Oishi Kuranosuke decided on capitulation, and about 50 or so ageed with him."
+"Oishi Kuranosuke decided on capitulation, and about 50 or so agreed with him."
 The loss of reputation of their lord and the thought of life as rōnin was unbearable to the samurai of Ako.
 In a solemn and dramatic ceremony, the 322 retainers of Lord Asano secretly swore a blood oath to avenge their dead lord after the surveillance ended.